 A friend asked a bunch of us the other night to share what god was to us.

-Without much thought these six words came spilling out:
+Without much thought these six words spilled out:

 “God is the opposite of fear.”

 A sense of calm when it feels ones hurling through peril.

 Ch.5 / The Plum

 she takes the plum up in her hand.